Hultner/hultner.github.io/quickbits/2018-03-12-python-json-serializable-enum.md

 # [WIP] Python Enum to JSON

-A trivial way to make a Python Enum based on string tokens JSON-serializable is to inherit both str and Enum.
-Look at the example below for some pointers.
+**A trivial way to make a Python Enum which is based on string tokens JSON-serializable is to inherit both str and Enum.
+Look at the example below for some pointers.**

+## How?

+I've prepared a quick demo below.
+Once I figured it out I laughed at myself for not seeing it earlier.

 **pet.py**[[code]](https://github.com/Hultner/hultner.github.io/blob/master/quickbits/code/pet.py)
 ```python